Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Cross Timbers » Northern Cross Timbers

 About the Northern Cross Timbers

 The terrain here is varied, with rolling hills, cuestas (ridges with a steep slope on one side and gentle slope on the other), and ledges.
 This region is underlain by sandstone, shale, and limestone, which in many places are covered in decomposition residuum formed by thorough weathering of the underlying rocks.
 This residuum varies in both texture and mineral content, from silty clay, clayey silt, through clay-loam, to sandy loam and sand.
 Soil pH is highly variable, but in general, acidic soils are more common than areas to the north, west, and south, whereas alkaline soils are also more common than areas to the east.
 Rock outcroppings are common throughout, typically driven by the distribution of resistant sandstone, which sometimes protects outcroppings of other rocks underneath.
 Sandstone blocks and boulders are common on ridges, hilltops, and slopes.
-The diversity of both parent rocks, topography, and degree of weathering of the material, combined with the diversity of vegetation cover, leads this region to have great diversity in surface soils.
+The diversity of parent rocks, topography, and degree of weathering of the material, combined with the diversity of vegetation cover, leads this region to have great diversity in surface soils.
+Many of the soils are prone to erosion if vegetation is disturbed.

 There are numerous streams throughout, but many are seasonal or intermittent.
 Stream flow varies irregularly both from season-to-season, and year-to-year.
 Most streams flow over sandy bottoms, but there are areas where they flow over bedrock, or gravel or larger rocks, and in places they can form deep pools.
 Smaller pools can be ephemeral, but, especially where constrained by larger, impermeable sandstone blocks, isolated perennial pools can form.

-The vegetation cover here is extraordinarily diverse and historically, spanned the full range from closed-canopy forests to treeless tallgrass prairie, with, on average, the region supporting savanna or open forests.
+The vegetation cover here is extraordinarily diverse and historically, spanned the full range from closed-canopy forests to treeless tallgrass prairie, with the most widespread cover being savanna or open forests.
 Overall, the most common species throughout are post oak (Quercus stellata), blackjack oak (Quercus marilandica), and little bluestem (Schizachyrium scoparium), which is typical of the broader Cross Timbers region.
 Tallgrass prairie was dominant on drier sites with clayey soils derived from limestone or shale, and supported dominant vegetation of big bluestem (Andropogon gerardii), little bluestem, switchgrass (Panicum virgatum), and yellow indiangrass (Sorghastrum nutans), along with many other herbaceous plants.
 In areas with thin or shallow soil, there were small areas of shortgrass prairie.
 Bottomlands underlain by shale supported savanna with scattered, stunted trees.
-Sloping uplands with coarse-textured soils supported oak-hickory forest with post oak, blackjack oak, black hickory, black oak, persimmon, eastern redbud, and various sumac.
+Sloping uplands with coarse-textured soils supported oak-hickory forest with post oak, blackjack oak, black hickory (Carya texana), black oak (Quercus velutina), common persimmon (Diospyros virginiana), eastern redbud (Cercis canadensis), smooth sumac (Rhus glabra), and winged sumac (Rhus copallinum).

 Nowadays, the vegetation cover has changed considerably, and overall, forest cover has increased and prairie decreased.
 Much of the region is now covered by scrubby oak forests, and oak savannas.
 There are some prairies remaining; riparian forests remain more similar to their original state.
-Owing to fire suppression and suppression, Eastern redcedar has become common, especially in upland oak-hickory forests.
+Owing to fire suppression and suppression, eastern redcedar (Juniperus virginiana) has become common, especially in upland oak-hickory forests.

 Plant Lists & In-Region Search